fendraq/swedish-handwriting-ocr/README.md

 ## Dataset Generation

-See `dataset/svenska_ord_lista.txt` for a comprehensive list of Swedish words, phrases, and special characters to be used for data collection.
+See `dataset/svenska_ord_lista.txt` or `swedish_words.json` for a comprehensive list of Swedish words, phrases, and special characters to be used for data collection.

 ### Phase 1: Data Collection
 - Create templates based on the word list